GIV-UCalgary/GIV-Website/content/authors/fei/_index.md

 ---
 # Display name
-name: "Tung Nguyen"
+name: "Fei Ding"

 # Username (this should match the folder name)
 authors:
-- tung
+- fei

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: "Alumni Undergraduate Student\n\n Summer 2023 - December 2024"
+role: "Undergraduate Students\n\nJune 2025 - present"

 # Organizations/Affiliations
 organizations: